texastribune/data-visuals-guides/computer-setup.md

 If you want to be able to open VS Code from your Terminal on your Mac, you'll need to [follow this guide](https://code.visualstudio.com/docs/setup/mac).

-Now you can type `code <path>` in your terminal and Sublime will open that file or folder.
+Now you can type `code <path>` in your terminal and VS Code will open that file or folder.

 ## Installing Homebrew